Arturo Yamasaki: Career

-He was FIFA referee in 1961–1974.
-He officiated totally 31 international matches.
+Yamasaki was FIFA referee in 1961–1974 and officiated totally 31 international matches.
 He refereed 5 matches in three World Cups 1962 (3), 1966 (1) and 1970 (1).
 He also officiated 3 matches in World Cup qualifying (CONCACAF zone) 1962 (1) and 1970 (2).
 He was referee of 1963 Copa America in 6 matches and officiated 2 matches in Copa America 1967 qualifying.
 He also officiated 2 matches in 1968 Olympic Games.
 He also attributed 8 international friendly matches in 1960–73.

 Below his World Cup matches that officiated:

 Yamasaki sent off two players in the 1962 World Cup quarter final match between Yugoslavia and West Germany, and more famously, Garrincha in the semifinal between Brazil and hosts Chile; however, Garrincha was allowed to play the final because Yamasaki did not remain in Chile long enough to uphold the one-match ban on the Brazilian.

 About Game of Century according to some German players, Yamasaki favored the Italians and German player Uwe Seeler wrote in his memoirs in 2003 Thank you, football also about this match that: ...Referee Yamasaki was completely on the side of the Italians....
 But in TV recordings of this scene, in which Beckenbauer injured himself, with showing of slow motion the former national coach Sepp Herberger said that this scene cannot justify a penalty kick and referee's decision was impartial.